Last updated on May 7th, 2026

 What to Bring to Moab, Utah

-As always, we recommend having the 10 essentials on you when exploring the outdoors, but here are a few key items we want to point out that will especially help you during your time in Moab!
+As always, we recommend having the 10 essentials on you when exploring the outdoors.
+But here are a few key items we want to point out that will especially help you during your time in Moab!

 Water